loader

 Illuminance

-Illuminance indicates the amount of luminous flux ( ) from a light source falling on a given surface.
-It is the ratio of the luminous flux to the area of this surface.
-The unit of illumination in SI system is Lux, and in the FPS system it is foot-candle.
-One foot-candle is 10.76 Lux.
-Unit: Lux (Lm) Symbol: E
+Illuminance measures the amount of luminous flux from a light source that strikes a specific surface.
+It is calculated as the ratio of luminous flux to the area of that surface.
+In the SI system, the unit of illuminance is Lux, while in the FPS system, it is measured in foot-candles, with one foot-candle equal to 10.76 Lux.
+The unit is represented as Lux (Lm), and its symbol is E.

-As a surface, illuminated by a light source, moves away from the light source, the surface appears dimmer.
-In fact, it becomes dimmer much faster than it moves away from the source.
-The inverse square law, which quantifies this effect, relates illuminance ( E) and intensity (I) as follows: E=I/d^2 Where d = the distance from the light source.
-For example, if the illuminance on a surface is 40 Lux at a distance of 0.5 meters from the light source, the illuminance decreases to 10 Lux at a distance of 1 meter, as shown in the figure above.
+As a surface illuminated by a light source moves farther away, it appears dimmer.
+In fact, it diminishes in brightness much more quickly than the distance increases.
+This phenomenon is described by the inverse square law, which relates illuminance (E) to intensity (I) with the formula: E = I/d², where d is the distance from the light source.
+For instance, if the illuminance on a surface is 40 Lux at a distance of 0.5 meters from the light source, it decreases to 10 Lux when the distance increases to 1 meter, as illustrated in the figure above.

 Luminance

-It is the luminous intensity of any surface in a given direction per unit area of that surface as viewed from that direction (brightness of the surface).
-Unit: Candela/ sq.m Symbol: L
+Luminance refers to the luminous intensity of a surface in a specific direction per unit area as observed from that direction, essentially describing the brightness of the surface.
+Unit: Candela/sq.m Symbol: L

 Luminous Efficacy

-It is the ratio of the total luminous flux emitted to the total input lamp power (lamp wattage).
-Luminous efficacy = Luminous flux/ Wattage
+Luminous efficacy is the ratio of the total luminous flux emitted to the total input power (wattage) of the lamp.
+It can be calculated using the formula: Luminous efficacy = Luminous flux/Wattage.

 Luminous Intensity

-Luminous intensity describes the amount of light emitted from a light source in a particular direction.
+Luminous intensity describes the amount of light emitted from a light source in a specific direction.
 Unit: Candela (Cd) Symbol: I

 Photometry